zamsyt/plov/README.md

 `flatten` - combines the images listed in layers.txt and returns in 1:1 format as flat.png

-`explode <filename.png>` - Converts a 1:1 template image into the 3:1 overlay format
+`explode <filename.png>` - Converts a 1:1 template image into the 3:1 overlay format.
+Returns as exploded.png

+`implode` <filename.png> - Converts 3:1 overlay image back to 1:1 format.
+Returns as imploded.png

 `crop` or `crop <filename.png>` - Crops an image (or the images in layers.txt) to remove empty space on the edges (for easy sharing of templates as images)